leo-arch/clifm-bash/README.md

 General Usage:

 ELN = element line number.
 E.g. "23 - openbox".
-23 is the ELN of openbox
+23 is the ELN of the openbox file.
+Arguments in square brackets ([]) point to different possible arguments.
+Only one of them is to be passed to the command.
+Arguments in curly brackets ({}) are optional arguments, i.e. they may not be passed to the command.

 Commands:
 - h, help, ?: show this help.